Canon Rebel Twin Rig

 by Jim Norman

-I hope you'll forgive this rather long post, but I've been asked by a few people for details about my Canon Rebel twin rig.
+I've been asked by a few people for details about my Canon Rebel twin rig.
 In the belief that some of what I've done is equally applicable to other brands of SLRs, here's what I've been sending them individually:

 Here's how I've got my Rebel X rig set up: The cameras are mounted vertically, so that their offset tripod sockets are directly opposite each other.
 Each camera is attached to a bracket that I made out of half-inch thick wood.
 The part of the wooden bar where the quarter-inch bolts go into the tripod sockets is cut out and covered on both sides with 1/16 inch aluminum, allowing access to the heads of the bolts with an offset wrench for camera removal and attachment.
 The reason I mounted them vertically is to maintain a relatively small distance between the lenses -- in this case about 75 mm center-to-center.